-This article describes the reasons behind the battle, what happened, and the after-effects of this internecine war.
+This article describes the reasons behind the battle, what happened, and its after-effects.

 The Charlemagne effect